Domestic Violence Education for Florida Nurses

 - Isolation: Abusers can separate victims from family and friends either physically or through emotional abuse.

 ASSESSMENT, DOCUMENTATION, AND TREATMENT

 Assessing for Signs and Symptoms

-Every healthcare facility that serves women, children, and older adults needs to screen for potential domestic violence.
-This screening need not be lengthy.
+Every healthcare facility should screen patients routinely for potential domestic violence.
 The screening can be part of the intake interview or included as part of the written history.
-Patients should have the opportunity to respond to the questions in a confidential setting outside the presence of the patient’s family, caregiver, or the person who brings the patient to the appointment.
+Patients should have the opportunity to respond to the questions in a confidential setting outside the presence of any person who is accompanying them.

 Healthcare professionals should be alert for signs and symptoms that may be related to domestic violence:

 - Delay in seeking care or missed appointments

 - Vague or inconsistent explanations of injuries or nonspecific somatic complaints